Must-Have Memorial Day Deals Under $100 on Tech, Kitchen, Health Products and More

 What are the best Memorial Day deals under $100 worth buying?

-You can find a lot of tech products marked down right now, including tablets, security cameras, small kitchen appliances, smart displays and more.
+You can find a lot of tech products marked down for Memorial Day, including tablets, security cameras, smart displays and more.
 But you'll also find great deals on small kitchen appliances, beauty products and home decor.

 You can find tons of deals on everything from mattresses to appliances and beyond.
-Even more expensive tech like tablets and headphones will be marked down.
+Even more expensive tech like TVs and home audio gear will be marked down.
 To keep up with all the best deals as they drop, be sure to follow our live Memorial Day coverage.

 Impulse Buys Under $25 That Actually Make Great GiftsSee all photos